NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   used to be ``link_mtu`` which is no longer passed to scripts - to keep the argument order, it was replaced with ``0``.

-  Note that if ``cmd`` includes arguments, all OpenVPN-generated arguments will be appended to them to build an argument list with which the executable will be called.
+  Note that if ``cmd`` includes arguments, all spotify-generated arguments will be appended to them to build an argument list with which the executable will be called.